Sinaptik-AI/pandas-ai/docs/getting-started.md

 If you want to learn more about the `SmartDataframe` class, check out this video:

 [![Intro to SmartDataframe](https://cdn.loom.com/sessions/thumbnails/1ec1b8fbaa0e4ae0ab99b728b8b05fdb-00001.jpg)](https://www.loom.com/embed/1ec1b8fbaa0e4ae0ab99b728b8b05fdb?sid=7370854b-57c3-4f00-801b-69811a98d970 "Intro to the SmartDataframe")

+### Hot to generate a BambooLLM API Token

+In order to use BambooLLM, you need to generate an API token.
+Follow these simple steps to generate a token with [PandaBI](https://pandabi.ai):

+1. Go to https://pandabi.ai and signup with your email address or connect your Google Account.
+2. Go to the API section on the settings page.
+3. Select Create new API key.

 ### How to generate an OpenAI API Token